 MAN electric bus with central motor

 MAN has opted for one central motor to power its electric bus (on the second driven axle), then two to power its articulated bus (on the second and third driven axles).
 These, according to MAN, are easier to access and more simply designed than motors in close proximity to the wheels (that is a widespread choice: the electric axle Ave130 by ZF has been adopted both by Solaris Urbino electric and Mercedes Citaro electric).
 In particular, the articulated bus benefits in terms of its handling.
 The two driven axles increase its driving stability and, in turn, its safety, as well as providing maximum energy recovery when braking.

-The fully electric driveline produces 160 to 270 kW in the solobus.
+The fully electric driveline of MAN electric bus, ready for launch, produces 160 to 270 kW in the solobus.
 The power used for this comes from the modular batteries with 480 kWh capacity (Solo) or 640 kWh (articulated).
 In selecting these, MAN decided to take advantage of precision-engineered battery technology from the company’s existing range.
 These batteries’ sophisticated temperature management guarantees especially strong availability, regardless of the time of year.
 This way, the Lion’s City eBus can reliably ensure their 200 km range in realistic conditions and over their batteries’ full life cycles.